goodfr/meteofr/README.md

 -----

-Tool to fetch weather data from Meteo France API based on latitude and longitude and longitude coordinates.
+Tool to fetch weather data from Meteo France API based on latitude and longitude coordinates.

 ## Table of Contents